miyaichi/adstxt-manager/frontend/README.md

 # Ads.txt Manager Frontend

-This is the frontend for the Ads.txt Manager application, providing a user interface for publishers and advertisers to manage Ads.txt requests.
+This is the frontend for the Ads.txt Manager application, providing a user interface for publishers and advertisers to manage Ads.txt and Sellers.json data.

 ## Technology Stack